Nominations now open for 2020

 Each year, the Antitrust, UCL and Privacy Section honors an Antitrust Lawyer of the Year at a dinner that follows the Golden State Institute.
+The award acknowledges that attorney’s achievements, contributions and advancements in the field of antitrust law.

 2019 Antitrust Lawyer of the Year Penelope A. Preovolos